 Professional Counsellor: Employs an eclectic approach and draws from several integrative therapies to help people work through personal and emotional issues.

 Social Worker: Works with and advocates for individuals and families, and liaises with various parties in the community on behalf of client.

-The cost of counselling in Singapore can vary significantly, depending on where you go (public sector organisation or private practice) and type of mental health professional you chose to see (ie psychologists, professional counsellor or social worker).
+The cost of counselling in Singapore can vary significantly, depending on where you go (public sector organisation or private practice) and the type of mental health professional you choose to see (ie psychologists, professional counsellor or social worker).
 It can also depend on the mode of counselling, whether it is in-person, or done via audio, video, or text-based live chat.
 Typically, a counselling session in Singapore can cost anywhere between S$50-300 per hour.

-Please click here to find out more about our pricing at Talk Your Heart Out.
+Please click here to find out more about our pricing at Talk Your Heart Out (TYHO).